Next: Woodwind Instruments

-The three principal components of a brass instrument are its air column (waveguide), the player's lips/mouthpiece (excitation source), and bell (radiation).
+The three principle components of brass instruments are given by the air column (waveguide), player's lips/mouthpiece (excitation source), and bell (radiation).

 If you wish to pursue a more in-depth analysis of brass instruments, perhaps for your class project, a unique collection of research materials is maintained here at CCRMA.
 The Musical Acoustics Research Library

 (MARL) is a collection of independent archives or libraries assembled by distinguished groups or individuals in the field of musical acoustics research.
 Currently, MARL is comprised of the Catgut Acoustical Society Library, the Arthur H. Benade Archive, the John Backus Archive, and the John W. Coltman Archive.
 Arthur Benade, in particular, made substantial contributions to our understanding of brass instrument acoustic behavior.